thebenb/CF-DDNS/README.md

     -   Does not update other info (such as the proxy toggle or record type), allowing you to do that from the dashboard
 -   Low performance footprint (As far as I know)
 -   Uses the official Cloudflare API library
--   Simple JSON configuration to hold all data
+-   Simple JSON configuration to hold data
-    -   Subdomains
     -   Cloudflare API details
     -   Checking interval
 -   Supports addition of Discord Webhook which provides summaries if records are changed
--   Does not send excessive API requests (only updates on first launch or when IP changes)
+-   Does not send excessive API requests (only updates specific records on IP change)

+## Work in Progress

+-   [ ] Better installation method
+-   [ ] Publishing to Docker hub(?)

+## How it works

+1. When the program is first started, it keeps a record of your current IP address and stores it locally.
+(The IP is then read from the storage from then on.)
+2. Every `x` minutes, the program checks your machine's IP address again, and compares it to the stored IP.
+3. If the IPs are different, the Cloudflare API is used to search your records that point to the stored IP.
+4. Those records are then edited to reflect your new IP address.
+5. (Optional) you get a nifty discord message telling you what happened.

 ## Installation